Employer may regulate use or possession of such devices in the workplace; reasonable limitations are common.

 With camera phones or other types of image-capture devices, extra precautions are advisable - provide that pictures in non-private areas are allowed only if taking such pictures would not violate a law or the privacy rights of anyone being photographed, and indicate that no cameras whatsoever are allowed in private areas where anyone would have a reasonable expectation of privacy.

-Risks: invasion of privacy, theft of company secrets, improper photography.
+Risks: invasion of privacy, theft of company secrets, invasive visual recording.

 Sexual harassment claims have been filed based on coworkers' use of such devices.